-{IF DrnkType = Spirits} SpirL7
+{IF DrnkType = Spirits}

-Still thinking about last (answer to WhichDay), how much spirits or liqueurs (such as gin, whisky, brandy, rum, vodka, advocaat or cocktails) did you drink on that day?
-CODE THE NUMBER OF SINGLES - COUNT DOUBLES AS TWO SINGLES.
+SpirL7

-{IF DrnkType = Sherry}
+Still thinking about last (answer to WhichDay), how much spirits or liqueurs (such as gin, whisky, brandy, rum, vodka, advocaat or cocktails) did vou drink on that day?
+Code the number of singles - count doubles as two singles.

-ShryL7
+{IF DrnkType = Sherry} ShryL7

 Still thinking about last (answer to WhichDay), how much sherry or martini, including port, vermouth, Cinzano and Dubonnet did you drink on that day?
-CODE THE NUMBER OF GLASSES.
+INTERVIEWER: Code the number of glasses.